John Browne (Fianna Fáil politician)

-John Browne (born 1 August 1948) is a former Irish Fianna Fáil politician.
+John Browne (born 1 August 1948) is an Irish former Fianna Fáil politician.
 He was a Teachta Dála (TD) for the Wexford constituency from 1982 to 2016.
-He is a former Minister of State.
-His most recent role was as Minister of State with special responsibility for Fisheries at the Department of Agriculture, Fisheries and Food (2007–2008).
+He is a former Minister of State, serving in various roles from 1992 to 1994, and 2002 to 2008.

 Early and private life

 John Browne was born in Marshalstown, County Wexford in 1948.
 He was educated locally at St Mary's Christian Brothers School in Enniscorthy.
 Browne worked as a salesman and an oil truck driver before becoming involved in politics and also played hurling for the Wexford county team.

 Browne is married to Judy and they have three children, a fourth child now deceased.
 His uncle Seán Browne, was also a TD, who was first elected in 1957.
 He retired due to ill health.
 John Browne topped the poll in the constituency of Wexford on a number of occasions.